YairHalberstadt/Blog/_posts/2018-06-15-Covariant-Return-Types.md

 }
 ```

-This again behaves aa we want it to.
+This behaves as we want it to.